 Today there was a first meeting of a school Go club at Cottenham Village College near Cambridge and there were many enthusiastic young players there.
 A club has also started this month at the Perse School in Cambridge, so there are now 6 school clubs in and around the city and at least four more in the rest of East Anglia.

 I know that this isn't Go news, but some people like to hear about these things!
-Veselin Topalov from Bulgaria won the World Chess Championship in Argentina, there is more information on the official site .
+Veselin Topalov from Bulgaria won the World Chess Championship in Argentina.
 Anyone who is working to get more publicity for Go might be interested to know that there has not been a single mention of the world chess championship on the BBC website.
 So it is not only us who have difficulty getting press coverage, it appears that it is very hard at the moment to get publicity for any mind sport event despite the great popularity of chess, bridge, go, Scrabble, backgammon and other mind sports.